j4ckgrey/kebap/README.md

 ## Download

-The latest executables for Windows, macOS, Linux, iOS and Android can be found on the [releases page](https://github.com/DonutWare/Fladder/releases).
+The latest executables for Windows, macOS, Linux, iOS, Android and Web can be found on the [releases page](https://github.com/DonutWare/Fladder/releases).

+You can pull the Docker version using the following tag: ghcr.io/donutware/fladder:latest

 <!-- ### Linux